flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Great event, highly recommend! - Aram
 - There's the https://knightlab.northwestern.edu/projects/ that is really great.
 - [[Chris Aldrich]]
-    - The NYT has a digital archive team.
+    - The NYT has a digital archive team of about 3
     - Photos are not fully backed up there
     - 2 decades of working on the problem and not everything is backed up.
 - Mathew